jrzkaminski/itmo-os-antispam-bot/README.md

 ## Features

-Currently the bot can successfully ban spammers in telegram supergroups based on ruBERT classification.
+Currently, the bot can successfully ban spammers in telegram supergroups based on ruBERT classification.
 Only supports russian language.

 ## Planned features
 - Expand the bot into other languages;